AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_pricing.md

+<div class="alert note">Chat is free during public beta and below content illustrates the pricing of Chat after it reaches general availability.</div>

 This page explains how your bill for using Agora Chat is calculated.

 Note that if you have already signed a contract with Agora, the billing terms and conditions within that contract take precedence.